We help our clients gain regulatory approval for osteosynthesis and trauma medical devices

 We offer a broad range of static, dynamic, and computational testing services for fracture fixation and osteosynthesis devices.
 All of our test procedures follow international test standards as described below.
+Our testing protocols cover trauma-induced scenarios to ensure the robustness and efficacy of osteosynthesis devices.

 Our engineering team is active in ASTM and ISO arthroplasty standards committees to ensure the latest industry best-practices are applied to your test.
 If a non-standard test is needed, our engineering team will develop and incorporate modifications to suit your specific device and data needs.